-How to create a budget for a baby on the way
+How to budget for a baby before your newborn arrives.

-The best way to avoid the financial shock of these costs is to prepare your household budget for the changes before they arrive.
+The best way to avoid the financial shock of these costs is to prepare your baby budget for the changes before they arrive.

 How to prepare a baby budget when you’re expecting

 In order to understand what your financial situation might look like after your baby is born, you’ll need to have a clear idea of where you stand right now.
 Sit down and write out your current household income and expenses.
 Include any income source that currently makes its way into the house, and be brutally honest about your expenses.

 Think about what you plan to do once the baby is born.
 Do you plan to stop working for a time, or cut back to part-time hours?
 Both of these options will affect your income, so you may need to adjust your numbers accordingly.